-Depression is more than just feeling sad or having a bad day.
+Depression goes beyond simply feeling down or having a rough day.
 It is a complex mental health condition that affects millions of people worldwide, impacting their thoughts, emotions, and daily functioning.
 By understanding its symptoms and exploring effective management strategies, individuals can take proactive steps toward mental well-being.

 What is Depression?